 What is a solar panel monitoring system?

 A solar monitoring system provides real-time information on your home solar system.
-A good monitoring system can tell you how each of the individual panels are functioning and whether one or more isn’t producing as much energy as the others.
+A good solar monitor can tell you how individual panels are functioning and whether one or more isn’t producing as much energy as the others.
 This could be useful to indicate whether there’s been an electrical fault that may be causing you to miss out on energy generation.

-Solar monitors can be used to track performance over time, assist in troubleshooting various problems and track your solar investment’s financial performance.
+Solar monitors can also be used to track performance over time, troubleshoot problems and track your solar investment’s financial performance.

-Solar monitoring systems measure the performance of solar panels and reports real-time data to help keep track of any changes and alert home or business owners to any potential issues with their solar system.
+Solar monitors measure the performance of solar panels and report real-time data to help keep track of any changes and alert home or business owners to any potential issues with their solar system.
 The monitoring system will measure energy consumption, solar electricity production, grid imports and exports, and, if you also have a solar battery installed, its available charge and discharge power.

-Some monitoring systems may even be able to tell you if a single micro-inverter fails or compare solar feed-in tariffs and alert you if there is a better option available.
+Some monitoring systems can tell you if a single micro-inverter fails or compare solar feed-in tariffs and alert you if there is a better option available.
 This information can be accessed using your computer, tablet or phone depending on whether the monitoring system uses online software or an app.

 Features that may be accessible through your monitoring app or online software include:

 This information is designed to help customers make changes accordingly, whether it’s to get something fixed in a timely manner or change their usage to make better use of the energy generated by your system.
-A good system will also be able to tell you what your standby energy usage rate is, so you can identify how much power is being used and take steps to decrease this.
+A good solar monitor will also be able to tell you what your standby energy usage rate is so you can identify how much power is being used and take steps to reduce this.

 How much does solar monitoring cost?